 Getting to Litchfield National Park

 This is the penultimate episode of our ‘places to see’ road trip series and I think our final chapter is going to be the best one yet.
-Have you explored the Australian Outback?
+Have you done this Cairns to Darwin road trip route?
 Just the thought of being in the middle of nowhere puts a lot of people off but trust us when we say, it’s amazing.
 We’d love to hear your thoughts on the topic, why you chose not to do it or what you thought about it if you did!!
-Drop us a comment or catch up with us over on our facebook!!
+Drop us a comment or catch up with us over on our Facebook!!

 Other road trip posts we think you’ll love!

 Officer Travels is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

 Hopefully going on a road trip next year (pending Covid) from Sydney to Adelaide up to Copper Pedy up to Alice Springs up to Darwin and cross to Cairns and then follow the east coast back home to Sydney,, so just wondering if anyone has done that road trip in good tell me what they have done along the way and also things to see and do.

 Hi Scott.
 We did this route but in reverse (started in Sydney and went up the East Coast) and have covered it in a couple of other posts: Adelaide – Darwin , Melbourne to Sydney , Sydney to Brisbane , Brisbane to Cairns feel free to reach out to us on our instagram if you have any more Qs!